inang1/Twitch-Tracker-Viz/README.md

       * Average Concurrent Viewers
       * Followers Gained
   4. Month Viz:
-    * A function to generate all Month plots at once
+    * Add labels to each bar like above
   5. Refactor code to be object oriented (every single function requires the dataframe to be an input, which looks awful)
   6. Reformat comments/change function naming to match conventions